danthulurisaihemanth/Liaplus-ai-Chat-Bot-Recruiter/README.md

-# Liaplus AI Chatbot - Prompt Engineer Shortlisting System
+# Liaplus AI Chatbot - Prompt Engineer

 An intelligent AI-powered chatbot application built with Flask, Machine Learning, and modern web technologies for automated candidate shortlisting in the Prompt Engineer role.